alexanderrich/exploration_consumption/doc/journal/paper.md

 To preview our experimental manipulation, the right column shows a case of beta&ndash;delta discounting considered from a temporal distance.
-Now, the first choice is at time 6, while the last is at time 5.
+Now, the first choice is at time 6, while the last is at time 10.
 Suppose the agent was given the opportunity to commit to a first action from time 1.
 As shown in the bottom graph, the sequence of rewards viewed from this distance is highly discounted, but is no longer heavily biased towards the first outcome.
-Instead, the expected discounted reward sequence is now a scaled version of the exponentially discounted rewards, since beta&ndash;delta discounding is identical to exponential discounting after the present.
+Instead, the expected discounted reward sequence is now a scaled version of the exponentially discounted rewards, since beta&ndash;delta discounting is identical to exponential discounting after the present.
 The summed expected rewards for exploration are greater than those for exploitation, so the agent will choose the exploratory action.